Limited support for Merton

 This week in Merton:

-The Quarterly Performance Review also included an analysis and insights from Hymans Robertson, the fund's investment and performance consultants.
-According to Hymans Robertson's Q3 2025 Investment Monitoring Report, global equities gained 8.1% due to easing trade tensions, Q2 corporate earnings, AI momentum, resilient growth data and the Federal Reserve's first rate cut of the year.
-Emerging markets were buoyed by a weaker US dollar and a rebound in Chinese equities.
+The Quarterly Performance Review included analysis from Hymans Robertson, the fund's investment and performance consultants.
+Their Q3 2025 Investment Monitoring Report noted that global equities gained 8.1% due to easing trade tensions, Q2 corporate earnings, AI momentum, resilient growth data and the Federal Reserve's first rate cut of the year.

-The committee resolved to exclude the public from the meeting during consideration of the investment review update, the quarterly fund and investment managers performance review, and the pension administration performance report, as these items contained information exempt from disclosure under the Local Government Act 1972.1
+The committee resolved to exclude the public from discussions on the investment review update, quarterly fund and investment managers performance review, and pension administration performance report.
+This decision was justified under the Local Government Act 1972, citing the confidential nature of the information.

 Other Matters

-The agenda for the meeting also included items such as future meeting dates, an investment review update, an update on pool engagement, and a review of pension administration performance.
-However, the details of these discussions are not available in the provided transcript, as they were held during the portion of the meeting from which the public was excluded.
+The agenda also included items such as future meeting dates, an investment review update, an update on pool engagement, and a review of pension administration performance.
+However, details of these discussions are not available due to the public exclusion.

 Merton Council Consults on Social Care, Mental Health & More